Semantics meets attractiveness: Choice by salience

-In the linear model, the DM's salience structure is fully rational, that is, transitive and complete.
-This yields a linear ordering on the family of equivalence classes of salience, which are ranked from the most salient to the least salient.
-Upon imposing a condition of `normality' --that is, all linear orders indexed by indifferent items are equal--, we may associate a linear rationale to each indifference class, and so every menu is rationalized by maximizing a single rationale.
-The linear variant of choice by salience is independent from most models of bounded rationality present in the literature, being however a special case of \textsl{choice with limited attention} of \cite{MasatliogluNakajimaOzbay2012}, as described in a equivalent theory of reference point formation by \cite{KibrisMasatliogluSuleymanov2021}.
-We show that that choices rationalizable by linear salience are characterized (among those with limited attention) by a more stringent structure of attention filters.
+In the linear model, we require that (1) the salience order is transitive and complete, and (2) all linear orders indexed by indifferent items are equal.
+This linear variant is independent from most existing models of bounded rationality, being however a special case of the \textsl{choice with limited attention} of \cite{MasatliogluNakajimaOzbay2012}, being characterized by a property of the correspondent attention filter.

-Below we illustrate the main features of the model of linear salience by discussing a famous example due to \cite{LuceRaiffa}.